keboola/connection-docs/management/project/users/index.md

 [tracing operations](/management/project/tokens/#token-events) done by that user.

 ## Inviting a User
-If you want to add a new user to the project, go to the **Users & Settings** page in the project and click the **Add new user** button:
+If you want to add a new user to the project, go to **Users & Settings** in the project and click the **Add new user** button:

 {: .image-popup}